 Dreaming of having the kind of life Westerners have in the movies is understandable.
 But how many uneducated Africans that arrive in Europe even get a decent life?
 A sizeable amount have their requests for asylum rejected.
 Many of them then decide it’s better for them to be illegal aliens in Europe than going back home and hence go into hiding and become easy prey for unscrupulous criminals and employers.
 The fact that living like that is more lucrative than going back to Africa says a lot.

-Lamentably the huge influx of asylum seekers last year is making fascism popular in Europe, and globally for that matter, for the simple reason that sections of the general public blame anything foreign or new for their problems.
-Seems Hitler and World War II is already forgotten.
-Austria almost elected a fascist president recently and if the amount of asylum seekers coming to Europe isn’t reduced drastically fascism will become a force to be reckoned with.
+Lamentably the huge influx of asylum seeke is making fascism popular in Europe, and globally for that matter, for the simple reason that sections of the general public blame immigrants for their problems.
+Seems Hitler and World War II are already forgotten.
+If the amount of asylum seekers coming to Europe isn’t reduced drastically fascism will become a force to be reckoned with.
 It’s horrendous in every sense not least for Africans who are illegal aliens here.
 Don’t need to tell you what kind of treatment they, and other economic migrants, would get from fascists, do I.

 Tyrants and corruption

 Someone will no doubt come up with the obvious solution which is to tackle corruption in Africa.
 Fully agree that it’s a huge problem.
 But that’s been attempted for decades.
 Lamentably positive developments can easily be wiped out when a new government is elected.
 Democracy, as Churchill once said, is the worst form of government, except for all the other forms that have been tried.
 Once you have new politicians in power they, for the same reason as the migrants, poverty, will start looting as much as they can.